-The dream of living in New Zealand has drawn people from all over the world towards its shores for ages.
-Auckland and Wellington rank among the top twenty of the world’s most livable cities.
+The Maori name for New Zealand is Aotearoa, which translates to “the land of the long white cloud”.
+The dream of living in New Zealand has drawn people from all over the world towards its shores for centuries Auckland and Wellington now rank among the top twenty of the world’s most livable cities.

-Many young Kiwis are now moving back from abroad to start their family life in their home country.
-They value the way of life in New Zealand and consider it an ideal place to raise their children.
-A high standard of living, economic freedom and high educational standards make New Zealand such an attractive destination for expats.
+As well as attracting expats, many Kiwis are now moving back from abroad to start or expand their family in their home country.
+They value the way of life, and consider it an ideal place to raise their children.
+A high standard of living, economic freedom, and education make New Zealand an attractive destination.

-As some places are quite remote, driving a car is recommended for expatriates.
-Importing your own car to New Zealand is possible, though costly and time-consuming.
-Your best bet is buying a car locally or making use of the numerous renting and leasing opportunities.
+As some places are quite remote, having a car is recommended for expatriates.
+Importing your own car is possible, though costly and time-consuming.
+Your best option is buying a car locally, or making use of the numerous renting and leasing opportunities.

-There are frequent flights connecting the different parts of the country, and taking a plane to reach other domestic destinations is a common part of life.
-Apart from flying, traveling the country is mostly done by bus.
+There are frequent flights connecting the different parts of the country, and travelling by plane to other domestic destinations is a common part of life.
+Apart from flying, traveling within the country is mostly done by bus.

-There are some train connections as well, although these are picturesque routes intended for visitors wanting to see the country’s natural highlights, rather than a regular means of transportation for those actually living in New Zealand.
-Between the two major islands, there are regular ferry connections, transporting both passengers and cars.
+There are some train connections, however these picturesque routes are intended for visitors wanting to see the country’s natural highlights, rather than a regular means of transportation for residents.
+Between the two major islands, there are regular ferry connections that transport both passengers and cars.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.